Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 That’s why on this random quarantined Saturday morning in 2020 and a quarter full of crisis, I finally made time to start writing some of the personal-finance reflections and foundations I’ve learned, how it has given me the privilege of stability in this pandemic crisis, and why you shouldn’t rush investing or trading until you get these foundations checked:

 What’s the summary of Randell’s talk?
-A no none-sense 5 steps guide for proper investing.
+A no-nonsense 5-step guide for proper investing.
 I won’t discuss each step in detail but will share my reflections.
-Meanwhile, you can watch the video here or proceed on the sections below:
+Meanwhile, you can watch the video here or proceed to the sections below:

 1. Increase your cash flow.
-AKA be indespensible and pirate-able.
+AKA be indispensable and pirate-able.

 Increasing your cash flow can mean upskilling or negotiating for a salary increase.
-It can start by reevaluating your career based on where you are, where’s your salary with the market rate, and finding ways to add multiple streams of income.
+It can start by reevaluating your career based on where you are, where your salary is with the market rate, and finding ways to add multiple income streams.

 While you and your peers can answer best how you can improve your cash flow, here are some frameworks to start evaluating your career and cash flow.

 I almost forgot.
-This also means investing in improving your mastery through training and program.
-Throughout my career, I’ve had the privilege of getting my company to pay for trainings.
-Havas paid for my IMMAP Certified Digital Marketer Program and Production Specialist track PHP 100,000+.
+This also means investing in improving your mastery through training and programs.
+Throughout my career, I’ve had the privilege of getting my company to pay for training.
+Havas paid for my IMMAP Certified Digital Marketer Program, and Production Specialist track PHP 100,000+.
 And Dentsu covered my graduate school tuition fee worth PHP 600,000+.
 I’ll schedule writing some tips about those separately.
 Comment if you find that interesting so I can bump it up on my list!

 Overall, how’s your cash flow?
 Which is the top 3 expense driver for you monthly?
 What are the trainings that can give you a medium-term salary multiplier that your company can pay with a win-win scenario?
 How indispensable are you in your team?